San Francisco says goodbye to electric scooters, for now

 San Francisco's scooter law was unanimously passed by the Board of Supervisors on April 24.
 It will be a 12-month pilot program for the city to see whether the scooters serve public interest.
 Under the program, up to five companies can apply for the permits.
 A total of 1,250 scooters may be permitted in the first six months.
 If that number of scooters works, the cap could increase to 2,500.

-To get the permits, each company has to demonstrate that it will provide user education on sidewalk riding and parking, be insured and have a privacy policy to safeguard users' information.
+To get the permits, each company has to demonstrate that it'll provide user education on sidewalk riding and parking, be insured and have a privacy policy to safeguard users' information.
 The companies also need to share trip data with the city and offer a plan for low-income riders.

 "San Francisco is a vibrant and congested city, and this pilot will demonstrate whether these common-sense regulations address our concerns around the proliferation of motorized scooters," said San Francisco Public Works Director Mohammed Nuru.
 "We must ensure that our sidewalks are kept safe and accessible for pedestrians."